£22.49 – £44.99

 Grow Type: Outdoor, greenhouse, or indoor

-A traditional domesticate from Ghazni, an ancient centre of cannabis culture in the southeastern Hindu Kush of Afghanistan.
+A cannabis landrace from Ghazni, an ancient centre of cannabis culture in the southeastern Hindu Kush of Afghanistan.

 Since at least the colonial era, charas production in Ghazni has been both for local consumption by Afghans and for export south to the markets of what are now Pakistan and India.
 Historically, the region of Ghazni Province also appears to have been a major centre of radical cannabis countercultures.